bluelibs/bluelibs/packages/password-bundle/DOCUMENTATION.md

 ## Purpose

 This is an authentication strategy implemented for the `SecurityBundle`.
-It does not expose any routes, nor does it send any emails and it doesn't care about your persistance layer (database-agnostic).
-It just focuses on the `raw` handling of passwords for a user.
+It does not expose any routes, nor does it send any emails and it doesn't care about your persistence layer (it is database-agnostic).
+It just focuses on the low-level handling of passwords for a user.

 ```typescript
 import { PasswordBundle } from "@bluelibs/password-bundle";